tolauwae/phd-thesis/src/foundations/foundations.typ

 We extend the syntax of the debugger server with a list of snapshots, which are tuples of program counters and terms.
 The commands are extended with a _backwards step_ command, which takes a single step backwards in the program.
-To handle this command we need five additional server rules, specifically, the _BackwardStep0_, _BackwardStep2_, and _BackwardStep2_ rules, along with two fallback rules.
+To handle this command we need five additional server rules, specifically, the _BackwardStep0_, _BackwardStep1_, and _BackwardStep2_ rules, along with two fallback rules.

 / BackwardStep0: The _BackwardStep0_ rule applies when the program counter is not zero, but only the start snapshot is present in the snapshot list.
-In this case the program reduces $n$ times starting from the initial configuration, to arrive exactly one reductions before the current term $t$.
+In this case the program reduces $n$ times starting from the initial configuration, to arrive exactly one reduction before the current term $t$.

 / BackwardStep1: The _BackwardStep1_ rule applies reduces the program counter by one, and reduces the term $t'$ from the last snapshot exactly $n-n'$ times, to the term $t''$.